 True sustainability springs from these simple truths.
 And while we describe them as what we believe, we know that enlightened people around the world understand these same truths in their own way.

 Our approach to sustainability at Sunrise Ranch is to seek to follow the natural order in all things.
-We celebrate the work of such leaders in sustainability as Allan Savory, who developed holistic management based on these same ideas; Joel Salatin, who embodies these practices; and Sally Fallon, who teaches traditional food preparation through Weston A. Price and Michael Pollan.
-And we deeply appreciate the courage of people like Foster Gamble and those involved in the Breakthrough Energy Movement. http://globalbem.com/
+We celebrate the work of such leaders in sustainability as Allan Savory, who developed holistic management based on these same ideas; Joel Salatin, who embodies these practices; and Sally Fallon Morrell, who teaches traditional food preparation through the Weston A. Price Foundation; and author Michael Pollan.
+And we deeply appreciate the courage of people like Foster Gamble and those involved in the Breakthrough Energy Movement.

 We are pleased to report that nature flourishes when we relate to it with care and respect.
 There is a great abundance of birds here and wild animals of so many kinds: elk, deer, turkeys, coyotes, foxes and many more, which, along with the plants, trees, insects, sunshine and rain, all contribute to this thriving ecosystem.